dotraifer/user-management-service/README.md

 read, update and delete users.

 The project can be run locally or on docker.
-An sql database(sqllite/postgre/mssql/mysql) is used to store the user data.
+A sql database(sqllite or postgres) is used to store the user data.

 ## Run the project